GUINEA BISSAU, GUINEA CONAKRY, SIERRA LEONE, LIBERIA, IVORY COAST, GHANA, TOGO AND BENIN

 EXPLORATORY ITINERARY: This itinerary is an expedition; participants must be flexible and ready to enjoy the unique encounters but also some unexpected situations that are also part of the “African Experience”.

-Guinea Bissau: single entry visa require, is possible to have the visa at the arrival in Bissau airport.
-Please prevent us in advance.
+Guinea Bissau: single entry visa required, it is possible to obtain the visa upon the arrival in Bissau airport.

-Liberia, Ivory Coast: single entry visa required.
-The Ivory Coast E-Visa is not valid for entry by land borders, needed visa from the embassy.
+Liberia, Ivory Coast: single entry visas required from the embassies.
+The Ivory Coast E-Visa is not valid when crossing the border by land.

 Sierra Leone: visa available at the border (cost 100 USD).

 Togo: visa available at the border, please confirm with us before.